nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 ## Benchmark

 Here is a simple benchmark.
-We create 40 threads that send data to the channel and 5/10/20 threads that receive it.
+We create 40 threads that send data to the channel and 5/10/20 threads that receive from it.

 ```nim
 # benchmark the new channel implementation with